ionide/FsAutoComplete/README.md

 There are [unit tests](FSharp.CompilerBinding.Tests) for FSharp.CompilerBinding, which smoothes the integration with [FSharp.Compiler.Service](https://github.com/fsharp/FSharp.Compiler.Service).
 The tests are simply constructed using NUnit.

+## Troubleshooting

+### Project file loading issues

+Try invoking the binary for project file cracking directly:

+    mono FSharp.Compiler.Service.ProjectCrackerTool.exe --text <path to>/MyProject.fsproj true

+Inspect the log output.
+At the top will be an F# data structure containing compiler options including referenced assemblies.
+This is then followed by a detailed MSBuild log.
+Take a look for any error messages to do with assembly resolution.
+It is common for this fake build to fail overall, because it does not actually compile the project, so latter steps such as copying of output will fail.
+This will not interfere with assembly resolution.

+### FileWatcher exceptions

+You may see a stack trace finishing with `System.IO.IOException: kqueue() error at init, error code = ’0’`.
+This is due to a limitation in the number of filehandles that the Mono file watchers can keep open.
+Restarting FsAutoComplete or the hosting editor should help.
+If not, try setting `export MONO_MANAGED_WATCHER=disabled` in your `~/.bash_profile`.
+Note that on OSX, this setting will only take effect if you launch emacs from the terminal.

 ## Communication protocol

 It is expected that the editor will launch this program in the background and communicate over a pipe.
 It is possible to use interactively, although due to the lack of any readline support it isn't pleasant, and text pasted into the buffer may not be echoed.
 As a result, use this only for very simple debugging.
 For more complex scenarios it is better to write another integration test by copying an [existing one](FsAutoComplete/test/integration/Test1).